Girls College Prospect Elite ID Camp

 - Medication will only be administered by the camp registered nurse (RN) or by a staff member under the professional oversight of the RN.
 Medication will be given if it is from the original prescription container, with written permission from the parent.

 For Sports-Related Injuries

-1. Daniel Webster College’s certified athletic trainers will be on hand in order to address any sports related injuries that may occur.
+- Lawrence Academy’s certified athletic trainers will be on hand in order to address any sports related injuries that may occur.
 These trainers are fully equipped to provide professional evaluation, treatment, and rehabilitation of athletic injuries.
 Whether it is a case of a blister, bruise, scrape, muscle strain, sprained ankle, concussion, fracture or other injury, campers will be given the highest quality care without delay.
-After daytime hours, all athletic injuries will be addressed by the camp RN.
+Finally, after daytime hours, all athletic injuries will be addressed by the camp RN.